Raphmatt/face-detection/README.md

 This project uses pre-trained models from MediaPipe and dlib.
-The models are currently stored in the repository, but can be downloaded from their original sources:
+The models are currently stored in the repository, but can be downloaded from their original sources: add the two missing models which are already in the script the desription below.

 ### MediaPipe Models